prin-r/Solana-deployment-interaction/README.md

 - ✅ How to select, preview, and request oracle data from BandChain
 - ✅ How to implement a bridge that takes data and verifies data integrity from BandChain using band_bridge

 #### ⚠️ Warning: this repository serves strictly as a PoC implementation and example guide on how to use Band Protocol oracle in Solana stack.
-A more complete, production ready versions of the pallets are under development and will soon be updated here.
+A more complete, production ready versions of the Bridge contract are under development and will soon be updated here.

 ## How Band Protocol Works with Solana